bitembassy/home-node/lightning-backup.md

 ## Backup hsm_secret
-The `~/.lightning/hsm_secret` file holds keys required to access funds.
+The `~/.lightning/hsm_secret` file holds keys required to access on-chain funds.
 Make sure you keep a secure copy of it.
 Unlike the database a one-time backup is enough.

 ## Backup the c-lightning database
-The c-lightning database should be backed up regularly as it might be required in order to recover funds in case of a data loss.
+The c-lightning database should be backed up regularly as an up-to-date copy of it is required in order to recover channel funds in case of a data loss.

 > Warning: DO NOT TRY TO RESTORE A DATABASE BACKUP YOURSELF!
 Using an out-of-date database as-is may lead to lost of funds.
 The restore process is out of scope here and currently requires an expert help.